nolliegray/arpiii/README.md

 This button toggles the MIDI page and shows the settings for each track.
 Each track can play a different MIDI note and be on a different MIDI channel.

 **[BB] MIDI In Channel**
 This button shows the current MIDI in channel.
 By default, it is set to ALL.
-This is channel that receives clock, transport, and note input from an external device.
+This is the channel that receives clock, transport, and note input from an external device.

 **[CC] MIDI Out Channel**
 This button shows the current MIDI out channel.
 By default, it is set to 1.